 Researching Tintagel Castle

-As well uncovering substantial stone walls dating back to the 5th to 6th centuries, archaeologists have found evidence of wealth, fine dining and trade with the Mediterranean world.
-In 2017 we hope to learn more about this wealthy community, and why they abandoned their settlement.
+As well as uncovering the footprints of buildings dating back to the 5th to 6th centuries, the archaeologists found evidence of wealth, fine dining and trade with the Mediterranean world.
+Now we are working with academics around the country to learn more about the items uncovered, and help us piece together a picture of the lives of people at the castle during this period.

 Exploring Tintagel's History